jelly/subscription-manager/containers/README.md

 subscription-manager in a containerized environment.
 This environment could be created using podman.
 Why do we care about running subscription-manager in a containerized environment?
 We believe that it could be useful for testing of subscription-manager.
-We also support running and testing of subscription-manager using vagrant, but running subscription-manager in VM could be a bit cumbersome.
 Running subscription-manager using podman could be more flexible for developers too.

 Requirements
 ------------